buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcCoordinateOperation.md

 There are three types of _IfcCoordinateOperation_.
 The one to be used depends on the specific use case:

 - _IfcMapConversion_ and _IfcMapConversionScaled_ involve a **transformation**.
-They are coordinate operations that tells that the local engineering coordinate system of the virtual model (which is a topocentric one) is "put in place" in a certain Projected CRS.
+These coordinate operations convey that the local engineering coordinate system of the virtual model (which is a topocentric CRS) is **put in place** in a certain projected CRS.
 They can use one unique scale value for x,y,z (_IfcMapConversion_) or three different scale values for x,y,z (_IfcMapConversionScaled_) - example of a Helmert transformation.

 - _IfcRigidOperation_ involves a **translation**.